hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 102

-But they will never wish for that because of what their hand have sent forth.
+But they will never wish for that because of what their hands have sent forth.
 And Allah is All-Knowing of the wrongdoers.

 # 103